Our impact

 ESG/SDG Key Facts

-The sustainability roadmap for 2024 is being developed for November 2024 with new proposals for improvement.
 A detailed ESG assessment was prepared by the Project Company in Q3 2024.

 SDG 5 (Gender Equality)

 After the implementation of the Equality Plan last year, further progress is being made in the scheduled actions, such as the training of employees on the prevention of sexual and gender-based harassment.
+An LGTBI harassment prevention plan was completed in Q4 2024.

 SDG 7 (Affordable and clean energy)

 The hospital has solar panels to generate part of the electricity requirements and has a reverse osmosis plant that uses seawater for sanitary purposes.
 Additional EV charging infrastructure is awaiting approval by the Grantor.
 The Project Company finalised in Q1 2023 an energy efficiency study for all hospital buildings and services and has started to implement the recommended initiatives.
-These measures include amongst others: improvements in energy consumption, regular reports on consumption and a handbook on best practices, change of lighting to LEDs and a switch to a zero-emissions electricity provider.
+These ongoing measures include amongst others: improvements in energy consumption, regular reports on consumption and a handbook on best practices, change of lighting to LEDs and a switch to a zero-emissions electricity provider.